 Modelling Complex Warfighting Strategic Research Investment

-DST's Modelling Complex Warfighting Strategic Research Investment program is a five year program which seeks to revolutionise how DST undertakes operations analysis to better handle the interaction of complex geopolitical, social, technological, economic and cultural factors impacting the capability of the current force and design of the future force.
+DSTG's Modelling Complex Warfighting Strategic Research Investment program is a five year program which seeks to revolutionise how DSTG undertakes operations analysis to better handle the interaction of complex geopolitical, social, technological, economic and cultural factors impacting the capability of the current force and design of the future force.
 The MCW is now moving into a new phase, transitioning from research exploration to consolidation to meet the expanded Defence problem space.

 - The complex interactions of geopolitical, social, technological, economic and cultural factors that characterise the operating environment